MikesRND/vrtigo/docs/design.md

 - Uses `std::memcpy` + compiler intrinsics for efficiency
 - Alignment-safe on all architectures
 - Single source of truth for buffer access patterns
+- See [`endianness-model.md`](endianness-model.md) for detailed handling rules and BitFieldAccessor usage

 ## Performance